smollahlab/NeTOIF/README.md

 2. The imputation_task_GE_data.ipynb implements imputation task on the GE data.
 3. The forecasting_task_GE_data.ipynb implements forecasting task on the GE data.

-To perform the imputation and forecasting tasks based on NetOIF, please run the notebook step by step.
+To perform the imputation and forecasting tasks based on NeTOIF, please run the notebook step by step.

 ## Reference